thatguy-wes/lswebhomework3/README.md

 ```

-My name is:
+My name is: Wes

-I like to:
+I like to: remind people to check their blinker fluid

-I'm learning:
+I'm learning: how to change my future

 ```